williamabrwolf/neural-template-gen/project_outline.md

 # Flow Induction: Outline

-The high level goal of this project is to ingest historical conversation data and produce sequences of meaningful latent states $$z$$ which will be useful for downstream tasks
+The high level goal of this project is to ingest historical conversation data and produce sequences of meaningful latent states $z$ which will be useful for downstream tasks

 1. summarization at a corpus level (flow)
 2. summarization at a conversation level (depositions)